10gic/yatg/README.rst

     -s STYLE, --output-style STYLE
                           specify output table style, support 'orgmode',
-                          'emacs', 'mysql', 'markdown', default is orgmode style
+                          'emacs', 'mysql', 'markdown', default is orgmode style --no-header           horizontal header line would not be printed if this option present
+    --column-align ALIGN  specify align string of columns, support 'l/r'.
+For example, 'llrr' specify first two colums align left, 3rd and 4th columns align right.
+Default alignment is left.
+    --width1-chars CHARS  specify chars that should consider one character width by force, only 'emoji' is supported currently. emoji is considered as WIDE in unicode, but most terminal render it only one character wide, you can set --width1-chars=emoji to make output aligned in your terminal

 Feature
 =======

+- Support colspan and rowspan.
-1. Support multi output styles: emacs/orgmode(default)/mysql/markdown style.
+- Support multi output styles: emacs/orgmode(default)/mysql/markdown style.
-2. Colspan and rowspan are supported.
-3. Table is keep aligned when cell contains both ASCII and non-ASCII charaters.
+- Table is keep aligned when cell contains both ASCII and non-ASCII charaters.
+- Support custom column alignment.
+- Header line is optional.
-4. Compatible with Python 2 and Python 3, tested in Python 2.6/2.7/3.6.
+- Compatible with Python 2 and Python 3, tested in Python 2.6/2.7/3.6.
-5. No 3rd-part dependency.
+- No 3rd-part dependency (option ``--width1-chars=emoji`` require package emoji).

 Limitation
 ==========

-1. Multi-line text in one table cell would flatten to one line.
+- Multi-line text in one table cell would flatten to one line.
-2. Nested tables are not supported.
+- Nested tables are not supported.